nimblehq/ios-templates/.github/wiki/Project-Configurations.md

 #endif
 ```

-### Xcode Configuration **File**
+### Xcode Configuration File

-A Configuration Settings File (`*.xcconfig`), also known as a build configuration file, is a plain text file that defines and overrides the build settings for a particular build configuration of a project or target.
+A Configuration Settings File (`*.xcconfig`), also known as a build configuration file, is a plain text file that defines and overrides the default build settings for a particular build configuration of a project or target.
 This type of file can be edited outside of Xcode and integrates well with source control systems.

 Because of different settings for each environment (such as bundle identifiers, endpoints, etc.), the developers also define them in different *.xcconfig files.

-### **Settings Bundle**
+### Settings Bundle

-To support multiple levels of testing, the `Settings Bundle` is usually integrated along with the dev configurations.
+To support multiple levels of testing, the `Settings Bundle` is usually integrated along with the dev configurations (a **.plist** file).
 In addition, the Settings Bundle facilitates the testing process.
 It creates a shortcut to change environment values without using any third-party API or server.

 Settings Bundle works well when developing: